Language guidelines

 5. Permanent faculty at NHH are expected to have sufficient Norwegian and English language skills to enable them to communicate satisfactorily with students, staff and external contacts.

-– Permanent faculty who lack Norwegian or other Scandinavian language skills when first employed, shall be offered good quality Norwegian language training.
-They are expected to achieve command of Norwegian to intermediate level B1 within three years of permanent employment, and shall, if necessary, complete an approved course in Norwegian.
+–Faculty in teaching- and research positions who lack Norwegian, Swedish or Danish language skills when first employed, shall be offered good quality Norwegian language training.
+They are expected to achieve command of Norwegian to level B2 within three years of employment, and shall, if necessary, complete an approved course in Norwegian[1].
+Faculty in adjunct positions (“ekstraerverv”) are excempt from this requirement.

 Education

-1. Norwegian is the primary teaching language for NHH’s bachelor’s programme.
+1. Norwegian is the primary teaching language for NHH’s bachelor’s programme in Economics and Business Administration (BØA).

 – The general rule is that compulsory courses shall be taught in Norwegian.